Meet Todd Smith

 Beyond politics, Smith has been active with numerous charitable and community causes.
 He is a past chair of Operation Red Nose Quinte and he has served as volunteer hockey coach for several years.

-Amid all of his commitments, Smith's family remains his most important priority.
-He enjoys spending time with his wife Tawnya, a local high school teacher, and his daughters Payton and Reagan.
+Amid all of his commitments, Smith’s family remains his most important priority.
+He enjoys spending time with his wife Tawnya, a local high school vice-principal, and his daughters Payton and Reagan.